Arthur Ryan: Early life

 Arthur Ryan was born the son of a Cork-born insurance clerk in 1935, and went to the Synge Street CBS in Dublin after moving to the city with his family.
 After emigrating to London, he entered the genteel world of gentlemen's tailoring as a tie buyer at Swan & Edgar.
 He also worked for London fashion wholesaler Carr & McDonald.
 From there, he returned to Dublin and a job at Dunnes Stores in Cornelscourt.

 Business career

 Ryan opened the first Penneys shop on Mary Street in Dublin in 1969.
-Subsequently, in 1974, he took the model to Britain under the new brand-name Primark to avoid legal problems with US chain JC Penney.
+Subsequently, in 1974, he took the model to Britain, initially under the Penneys brand, but following a trademark dispute with the American retailer JC Penney, the shops outside the Republic of Ireland were rebranded as Primark.
 The major turnaround came in 2005, when Primark acquired a huge portfolio of Littlewoods stores.
 Meanwhile, close attention to catwalk trends made it chic as well as cheap.
 It went from being the "shop that nobody admitted going to" to a Mecca for celebrity shoppers.
 It now accounts for over a third of parent company Associated British Foods' (ABF) operating profits.
 In 2009, Ryan gave up his day-to-day control of the firm as chief executive but became chairman instead.